-Each operator has to pay fees to the BIPT following his notification.
-There exist two types of fees: a one-time fee destined to cover the costs of the notification and annual fees to cover the file handling costs.
+An operator has to pay fees to the BIPT following his notification.
+There are two types of fees: a one-time fee to cover the notification costs and an annual fee to cover the management costs.

 What are the notification costs?